Preview: How I do a monthly budget meeting with myself as a single mom to empower myself financially and enjoy a sense of peace around money.

 I might do a freezer challenge to spend less at the grocery store.
 Or I’ll plan free weekend fun for the next couple of weeks.

-If I spend less than last month’s income, I move some money to savings or investments.
+If I spend less than last month’s income, I move some money to investments.
 Yay!

 The goal is to create positive associations with good money habits.
-One reason we avoid looking at their money is because they associate it with painful feelings.
+One reason we avoid looking at our money is because we associate it with painful feelings.
 We cringe from the shame of overspending or not saving for retirement.
 Work to be mindful of those and bring them into our conscious awareness.

 If we avoid looking at bills or debt or planning for the future, it’s because we’re trying to avoid unpleasant emotions (mental health experts say this is the root of procrastination – an attempt to avoid negative feelings).

 But we can create pleasant routines around caring for our money that we look forward to.
-Brew a fancy coffee or pour a glass of wine and sit in a lovely spot.
+Brew a fancy coffee and sit in a lovely spot.
 Use a favorite pen or journal.
-Put on music you enjoy.
-Whatever suits your fancy!
+Don your divorced mom cardigan.

 Budget meetings make me feel more in control of my money.
 They ease financial anxiety.
-And they don’t take long.
-In fact, most of my money is on auto-pilot.
-My retirement accounts are set up on autodraft.
-My bills are on autopay.
-Etc.
+And they aren’t too time-consuming for a busy single mama.